fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 A *.gitignore* file is used by Git to filter out files that are not subject to version control.
-* To add this file write the following command inside the Git repository directory.
+* To add this file write the following command inside the directory of the Git repository.
 Do not forget the leading punctuation mark.
 ```bash
 touch .gitignore
 ```